September 19, 2019 – January 5, 2020

-The Ship of Tolerance, presented by the Ilya and Emilia Kabakov Foundation, is a multidimensional project, which includes a large-scale installation and program as part of the IN/SITU Outside program, located in Polk Bros.
+The Ship of Tolerance, presented by the Ilya and Emilia Kabakov Foundation, is a multidimensional project including a large-scale installation and program as part of the IN/SITU Outside program, located in Polk Bros.
 Park at Navy Pier’s entrance.
 The installation will be a part of EXPO CHICAGO’s 2019 IN/SITU Outside program, opening concurrently with the eighth edition of EXPO CHICAGO.
 To date, The Ship of Tolerance has been installed in 12 cites internationally, connecting communities through art and music to address racism and intolerance.
 The Chicago Ship is an extension of an international program initiated in 2005 to overcome societal divisions through a three-pronged approach; educational initiatives held throughout Chicago schools, the building of a scale model ship, and the presentation of children’s musical performances.

 The alignment will also feature the exhibition of the Kabakov’s artwork in EXPO CHICAGO’s 2019 Special Exhibitions program and their participation in the /Dialogues program presented in partnership with the School of the Art Institute of Chicago.
 The Chicago Ship will be fabricated locally and consist of a sail made with 139 children’s drawings and a hull built by a professional shipwright from Manchester, UK, supported by local carpenters and shipbuilders.
 The public is invited to view the building process, which will begin two weeks before the opening ceremony.